 Algorithmic trading is widely used by large institutions like mutual funds, pension funds, private equity firms, and other investor-driven institutional traders.
 Large institutions have large order volumes.
 Through unique trading algorithms designed to divide large trades into several smaller trades to reduce the market impact when executed.

 The sell-side trader is on the other side of the equation, such as market makers and some hedge funds.
 They provide liquidity to the market by generating and executing trades automatically with their own unique trading algorithms.

 There is a special class of algorithmic trading called “high-frequency trading” (HFT).
 It is this type of system has given algo trading, black box, automated trading a bad reputation.
 These are systems, in which computers make intricate decisions to initiate orders based on information that is received electronically and makes a trading decision before any human trader is capable of processing that same data.
 This has resulted in a dramatic change of the market moves on an intraday basis, particularly in the way liquidity is provided.

 Trading algorithms can be used in any investing or trading strategy like market making, inter-market spreading, arbitrage, or for speculation like trend following.

 American and European markets typically have a higher proportion of algo trades than other markets.
-There are estimates saying that in 2008 as high as 80% of volume was done through trading algorithms in some markets.
+Estimates say that in 2008 as high as 80% of the volume was done through trading algorithms in some markets.

-Algorithmic and High Frequency Trading “HFT” have been a hot subject since the 2010 Flash Crash with the U.S. Securities and Exchange Commission and the Commodity Futures Trading Commission saying algorithms contributed to some of the volatility.
+Algorithmic and High-Frequency Trading “HFT” has been a hot subject since the 2010 Flash Crash with the U.S. Securities and Exchange Commission and the Commodity Futures Trading Commission saying algorithms contributed to some of the volatility.

 Conclusion on Trading Algorithms: